Start your free case review

 - Relationships, recreation, and future opportunities.
 The combined toll on one’s finances, physical health, and psychological wellbeing often mean that relationships are damaged, recreation and extracurricular activities are limited, and future opportunities are stymied.

-Who Pays for Damages After a Crash?
+Damages After a Crash?

 In Oregon, the at fault party who causes a crash is responsible for paying for it.
 That means that if your accident was caused by another driver’s negligence–such as speeding, failing to yield, drinking while driving, driving while distracted, etc.–you can file personal injury claims for damages directly against that at-fault party’s insurance, or you can file a personal injury lawsuit against the driver.
 Typically, insurance claims are resolved via negotiations with insurance companies out of court.